-In 2021 we celebrated 57 years of Canada’s National Ukrainian Festival.
-This year is extra special as well to honor all the fallen who have been affected by the Russian Invasion War on Ukraine.
+In 2022 we celebrated 57 years of Canada’s National Ukrainian Festival.
+This year is extra special as well to honour all the fallen who have been affected by the Russian Invasion War on Ukraine.
 We admire the courage of those fallen, the strength of those fighting and pray for the safety of everyone affected.
 Our live in person festival was alive again and striving with wonderful entertainment, patrons and Ukrainian Spirit.